laminas/laminas-stratigility/docs/book/v3/executing-middleware.md

 ## Decorating the MiddlewarePipe

-Another approach is to compose a `Zend\Stratigility\MiddlewarePipe` instance within your own `Psr\Http\Server\MiddlewareInterface` implementation, and optionally implementing the `RequestHandlerInterface` and/or `pipe()` method.
+Another approach is to compose a `Laminas\Stratigility\MiddlewarePipe` instance within your own `Psr\Http\Server\MiddlewareInterface` implementation, and optionally implementing the `RequestHandlerInterface` and/or `pipe()` method.